DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 provider name, and name of training.

-(ii) For training completed under subrule (1)(b)(iv) of this rule, the title of article,
+(ii) For training completed under subrule (1)(b)(iv) of this rule, the title of the article,

-author, publication name of peer review journal, health care journal, or professional or
+author, publication name of the peer-reviewed journal, healthcare journal, or professional

-scientific journal, and date, volume, and issue of publication, as applicable.
+or scientific journal, and the date, volume, and issue of publication, as applicable.

 PART 2.
 LICENSES